 top of page

-History of the Museum
+About the Museum

-The Ukrainian American Archives and Museum is committed to preserving its valuable archives, collection of folk art, library, and fine art, by offering tours, lectures, concerts, exhibits, catalogs, and workshops.
+The Ukrainian American Archives and Museum (UAAM) is committed to preserving and showcasing its valuable archives, collection of folk art, library, and fine art, by offering tours, lectures, concerts, exhibits, catalogs, and workshops.
 Foremost, it is a research and educational center on the Ukrainian immigration to Michigan and their contributions to the United States.

-We are members of :
+We are members of:

 • Michigan Non-Profit Association